HIGH(ER) HOLIDAYS 5779

 HIGH(ER) HOLIDAYS FAQ

 What book do you use?
 Three years ago we debuted The Kitchen's machzor 1.0.
 This year we're using version 2.0.
 See a few pages of it here.
 We think it'll surprise you in all sorts of good ways.
 HUGE thanks to Marilyn Heiss for her work in making it possible, to our incomparable designer Alicia Greenleaf and to our branding partner Josh Levine.

 Where's it all gonna be?
 We searched high and low to find a place that would rival last year and we found it.
 This year we'll be at the JCCSF.

 Do I need a physical ticket?
 Since we're at a new location, that also means each person needs a physical ticket.
 Please print your ticket and bring it with you, otherwise security won't let you in the building.

 Kids?
 All kids under 12 are free for everything Kitchen High Holidays.
 For kids 5 and under, early education guru Mimi Greisman will be running our ever popular Camp Kitchen.
+If your kiddo is still wearing diapers, we ask that a parent hang out with them in the Camp Kitchen space.
 For kids 6-11, our Freedom School teachers will be offering interactive learning during services as an amuse bouche of the Freedom School (before the year starts in earnest after the holidays).
 Questions?
-Please write Melissa.
+Please write Joel.

 Food?
 Nope, b/c, you know, we'll be fasting.
 Well, on Yom Kippur, at least.
 But you'd better believe that when we're done, our guys at Wise Sons will be hooking us up.
 The break-the-fast is included in your membership and/or Yom Kippur Day ticket, darling, so eat!